jewelsofthought/neshama/site/posts/parashot/Behaalotcha.md

 n9:19-23] The people marched and rested without complaint, according to the word of G-d as indicated by the cloud.
 When the cloud lingered, did not journey.
 When the cloud lifted, they journeyed.
 However, the world of G-d was not spoken, it was a cloud!
 Also there were the silver trumpets that also announced the movement.

-_Note: I was wondering why the cloud is referred to as the word of G-d.
+{NOTE: I was wondering why the cloud is referred to as the word of G-d.
 It is as if he is speaking through this cloud - which has happened in His appearances in the Holy Sanctuary, where He has appeared in a cloud to speak to Moses.
-Does this imply that if there was no cloud, there would be no Word either?_
+Does this imply that if there was no cloud, there would be no Word either?}

 10] The silver trumpets were only used during Moses' lifetime, after which they were "hidden" or buried. _They were silver trumpets, not ram's horn._ Long blasts, assemble at the אוהל מועד.
 Short blasts, east camps journey, then south camps.
 Or to wage war.